-- 27 September 2016: The European Commission announces the: - Signature of two direct grants worth €600 million to support Syrian refugees and host communities in Turkey in the areas of education and health. - 8 September 2016: The European Commission announces the: - Biggest ever humanitarian aid programme worth €348 million.
-The contract of the Emergency Social Safety Net (ESSN) is signed by the European Commission with the World Food programme who will work in partnership with the Turkish Red Crescent and Turkish authorities to address the everyday needs of as many as 1 million refugees. - 28 July 2016: The European Commission adopts: - A Special Measure worth €1.415 billion to support refugees in Turkey in the areas of education, health, municipal and social infrastructure, and socio-economic support. - A series of humanitarian aid projects in Turkey, worth €74million, bringing the total humanitarian assistance in Turkey delivered under the Facility for Refugees in Turkey for 2016 to €165 million. - In four months, the European Commission has mobilised support of more than €2 billion to support refugees in Turkey. - 30 June 2016: The third Steering Committee of the Facility for Refugees in Turkey meets in Brussels: - · To discuss a Special Measure worth €1.4 billion to fast-track the mobilisation of funding in support of the refugees in Turkey - To present the Humanitarian Implementation Plan (HIP) for Turkey which sets out a humanitarian strategy under the Facility, for a total amount of €505.65 million - · To present the Emergency Social Safety Net (ESSN) that will addresses the everyday needs of as many as 1 million refugees. - 3 June 2016: The European Commission publishes the: - Humanitarian Implementation Plan (HIP) for Turkey, mobilising €505.65 million of the budget of the Facility. - 26 May 2016: The European Commission announces additional projects under the Facility: - €20 million to support the Turkish Coast Guard on search and rescue operations to save lives and enhance the protection of migrants and refugees and tackling irregular migration and trafficking. - A further €27 million to facilitate access to education to refugee children, young Syrians (skill trainings and university education), and to assist local communities. - 12 May 2016: The second Steering Committee of the Facility for Refugees in Turkey meets in Brussels: - To endorse the fast-track strategy for the Facility and agree on the main priorities the Facility will focus on in the immediate and medium term, including humanitarian assistance, migration management, education, health, municipal infrastructure, and socioeconomic support. - To agree on the priorities and practicalities of how support through the Facility will be accelerated in the months to come. - To discuss the findings of an independent needs assessment prepared by experts contracted by the European Commission, which provides valuable guidance for further Facility intervention. - 19 April 2016: The European Commission announces that: - A further €60 million will be used to cover expenses for food, health care and accommodation for migrants who have been returned from Greece to Turkey. - Contracts have been signed for a further €50 million in humanitarian aid, which will be used to address the immediate needs of refugees in Turkey. - 4 March 2016: The first contracts for the Facility are signed and the first payments take place shortly thereafter: - €40 million in humanitarian aid was provided to the World Food Programme in order to contribute to support 735,000 refugees with food assistance - €37 million was allocated through UNICEF to get an additional 110,000 refugee children into school.
+• Signature of two direct grants worth €600 million to support Syrian refugees and host communities in Turkey in the areas of education and health.

+8 September 2016: The European Commission announces the:

+• Biggest ever humanitarian aid programme worth €348 million.
+The Emergency Social Safety Net (ESSN) will be rolled out by the World Food programme in partnership with the Turkish authorities to address the everyday needs of as many as 1 million refugees.

+28 July 2016: The European Commission adopts:

+- A Special Measure worth €1.415 billion to support refugees in Turkey in the areas of education, health, municipal and social infrastructure, and socio-economic support. - A series of humanitarian aid projects in Turkey, worth €74million, bringing the total humanitarian assistance in Turkey delivered under the Facility for Refugees in Turkey for 2016 to €165 million. - In four months, the European Commission has mobilised support of more than €2 billion to support refugees in Turkey.

+30 June 2016: The third Steering Committee of the Facility for Refugees in Turkey meets in Brussels:

+- To discuss a Special Measure worth €1.4 billion to fast-track the mobilisation of funding in support of the refugees in Turkey - To present the Humanitarian Implementation Plan (HIP) for Turkey which sets out a humanitarian strategy under the Facility, for a total amount of over €500 million - To present the Emergency Social Safety Net (ESSN), worth €348 million, which in partnership with the World Food programme addresses the everyday needs of as many as 1 million refugees.

+3 June 2016: The European Commission publishes the:

+Humanitarian Implementation Plan (HIP) for Turkey, mobilising €505.65 million of the budget of the Facility.

+26 May 2016: The European Commission announces additional projects under the Facility:

+- €20 million to support the Turkish Coast Guard on search and rescue operations to save lives and enhance the protection of migrants and refugees and tackling irregular migration and trafficking. - A further €27 million to facilitate access to education to refugee children, young Syrians (skill trainings and university education), and to assist local communities.

+12 May 2016: The second Steering Committee of the Facility for Refugees in Turkey meets in Brussels:

+- To endorse the fast-track strategy for the Facility and agree on the main priorities the Facility will focus on in the immediate and medium term, including humanitarian assistance, migration management, education, health, municipal infrastructure, and socio-economic support. - To agree on the priorities and practicalities of how support through the Facility will be accelerated in the months to come. - To discuss the findings of an independent needs assessment prepared by experts contracted by the European Commission, which provides valuable guidance for further Facility intervention.

+19 April 2016: The European Commission announces that:

+- A further €60 million will be used to cover expenses for food, health care and accommodation for migrants who have been returned from Greece to Turkey. - Contracts have been signed for a further €50 million in humanitarian aid, which will be used to address the immediate needs of refugees in Turkey.

+4 March 2016: The first contracts for the Facility are signed and the first payments take place shortly thereafter:

+- €40 million in humanitarian aid was provided to the World Food Programme in order to contribute to support 735,000 refugees over the next nine months. - €37 million was allocated through UNICEF to get an additional 110,000 refugee children into school.
 This built on existing EU programmes which already support education for 200,000 children.